 Richard A. Bernstein, MD

 Distal radius fractures are some of the most common fractures (the medical term for "broken bone").
-The radius is the forearm bone on the thumb side (in the x - ray above, it is t he one on the right).
+The radius is the bone in the forearm on the thumb side (in the x - ray below, it is the one on the right).
 Distal radius fractures are generally caused by a fall on an outstretched hand.
 The fracture is almost always within an inch of the wrist joint, and may extend into the joint.
 The radius above is fractured at this location: about one inch from the wrist joint.

 Fracture types can be described as "extra - articular" (which means the fracture line does not extend into the joint) or "intra - articular" ( which means the fracture line does extend into the joint; this is the more serious type of fracture).
 They can also be described as "comminuted" (which means the bone is broken into several or many small pieces) or not comminuted.
 The most serious type of fracture is the comminuted, intra - articular fracture.

 The treatment options are quite varied, depending on the exact nature of your fracture, your age, and your activity level.
-The treatment options include a cast, internal fixation with a plate, percutane ous pin fixation, external fixation, or a combination of these modalities.
+The treatment options include a cast, internal fixation with a plate, percutaneous pin fixation, external fixation, or a combination of these modalities.
 It is an area of very vigorous research which I have been actively involved in distal radius research since 1993.
-The treatments, both surgical and non - surgical, have changed greatl y in the last few years.
-There are so many new ways to treat this fracture that it is difficult for most surgeons to keep up with all the new developments in this area.
-Here are some examples of the kinds of treatment that are available:
+The treatments, both surgical and non - surgical, have changed greatly in the last few years.

-The treatment decision is very com plex.
+The treatment decision is very complex.
 As noted above, the factors that are important are the exact nature of your fracture, your age, and your activity level.
-The nature of the fracture relates to the current alignment of your bones (what position they are in) and whether or not that ali gnment is acceptable.
+The nature of the fracture relates to the current alignment of your bones (what position they are in) and whether or not that alignment is acceptable.
 If it is acceptable, then you will probably get a cast.
 If it is not acceptable, I may need to reduce the fracture (put the bones in a better position).
-Sometimes the fracture is of the sort that can be pushed into place without surge ry (called a "closed reduction"), and sometimes the fracture needs surgery to push the bones into place (called an "open reduction", because the skin needs to be "opened" for surgery).
-Usually, if the broken bones need surgery (in medical terms, the fractu re needs open reduction), some kind of metal implant will be needed to hold the bones in the proper place while they heal.
-Most of the time, the metal implant (often called a "plate", but it does not look like a dinner plate!
-See the photo at the top for a n example of a plate) needs to be placed on the bones.
-As you can see, the treatment decision is very complex.
+Sometimes the fracture is of the sort that can be pushed into place without surgery (called a "closed reduction"), and sometimes the fracture needs surgery to push the bones into place (called an "open reduction", because the skin needs to be "opened" for surgery).
+Usually, if the broken bones need surgery (in medical terms, the fracture needs open reduction), some kind of metal implant will be needed to hold the bones in the proper place while they heal.
+Most of the time, the metal implant (often called a "plate", but it does not look like a dinner plate!)

 Everyone wants to know, "Can I return to all my former activities?"
 This also is a great and simple question, but without a simple answer.
 Everyone has some stiffness in their wrist after treatment (remember, you fell on your hand hard enough to break the bone, so the joint and all the soft tissues around it are mad at you!).
 This is why almost everyone is referred to hand therapy as soon as your broken bone can tolerate it safely.